luisgonzalezgonzalez/jkbms_mqtt/README.md

 Python script to connect a battery pack using BMS JK-BMS to MQTT

-Connect a USB to RS485 to any RS485 free port in your Seplos Pack.
+Connect a USB to RS485 to any RS485 free port in your JKBMS.
 MQTT also provides Home Assistant auto discovery